Viniculture in the Hudson Valley–Hudson-Chatham Winery

 According to Carlo, shale and river rock predominate in the schisty soil of the property.

-With respect to sustainable practices in the vineyard, Carlo pointed out that this is a family farm, which is to say that his wife, his children, his pets, and he liked to walk the property, including in the vines.
+With respect to sustainable practices in the vineyard, Carlo pointed out that his is a family farm, which is to say that his wife, his children, his pets, and he like to walk the property, including in the vines.
 Furthermore, there’s a pond nearby with brook trout; “If I leach, there are a lot of dead fish across the street.”
 He therefore uses inputs in the field as lightly as possible, including copper and sulfur.
 He wants his family to stay healthy, the trout to live, and the vines to thrive, so he is very careful with what he uses.
 He is not seeking to become organic, it’s too difficult to do successfully where he is.
 Just as close to it as possible.

 Since Greg has come on board there’s been a great deal more leaf-pulling, hedging than before, resulting in a much better crop without requiring additional inputs.
 That wasn’t just because of the weather, as it also had to do with using netting for the first time (to protect the grapes from birds), and employing a number of other “best practices.”
 It was really a matter of not having the hands available to do that kind of work before this, and what Greg has done has yielded immediate results.
 Still, there are pest pressures all the time, if not from birds then from deer and groundhogs.
 Dogs and cats are useful here.
 We discussed chickens as a possible means of controlling insects, but for a long time there were too many foxes.
 Now the foxes seem to have disappeared and the groundhog population has exploded.
 At least now chickens are again a possibility.